ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 ```

 When the algorithm encounters a `do` keyword, it single-element recurses to get the body of the loop.
 It then looks for a `while` immediately after, skips the openparen, calls the expression parser for the condition, then skips the closeparen, validating that the line ends in a semicolon.

+#### Expression Statement

+An expression doesn't need to be part of a conditional or loop, they can occur as an entire statement, such as in `i += 1;`, or `InitRNG()`.
+All expressions start with either an identifier, openparen, or prefix unary operator (one of `! ~ + - & *`).
+The one ambiguity in the Cix grammar, whether `x * y;` means `x` multiplied by `y` or a variable declaration of type pointer-to-`x` named `y`, is already resolvable at this stage because of the complete type table.
+Thus, parsing an expression statement can be fairly straightforward.

+When the algorithm encounters an openparen or one of the unary operators immediately after a semicolon or closescope, it finds the next semicolon, takes all the tokens between the openparen or operator, and hands it to the expression parser.
+When the algorithm encounters an identifier immediately after a semicolon or closescope, it looks the identifier up in the name table.
+If the identifier names a type (built-in or user-defined), the algorithm parses it as a Variable Declaration or Variable Declaration with Initialization.
+Otherwise, it does the same find-the-semicolon-and-run-the-expression-parser routine as before.

 #### For Loop
 A For loop looks like this: